 We’ll also throw in a few hints and tips to help speed up the process!!

-Many people, just like you, have considered starting blog or maybe you have already started your own blog.
-But you’re sitting there wondering how exactly do you make money from a blog?
-Then again, you might just be wondering why it isn’t currently working for you?
+Many people, just like you, have considered starting a blog or maybe you have already started your blog.
+But you’re sitting there wondering how exactly you make money from a blog.
+Then again, you might just be wondering why it isn’t currently working for you.

-I know I can be really frustrating, but I’m here to help.
 So, relax, grab yourself a cup of coffee and start reading this guide.
-It’ll definitely fill in a lot of the blanks, but if you still have questions at the end, don’t hesitate to drop them in the comments section.
-I’ll get back to you with an answer, or a point in the right direction!
+It’ll fill in a lot of the blanks, but if you still have questions at the end, don’t hesitate to drop them in the comments section.
+I’ll get back to you with an answer or a point in the right direction!

 I do need to just point out that the biggest misconception there is about monetising a blog is the time it takes to get to that point.